Andon Cord: How to deal with the failure of UX

-This is the exact philosophy that they work by at Amazon.
-If any employee, even the lowliest muggle, sees an issue with any of their products, they can immediately put a freeze on the product’s listing, preventing any more from being sold until the product has been investigated.
+This is a philosophy they work by at Amazon.
+If any employee sees an issue with any of their products, they can immediately put a freeze on the product’s listing, preventing any more from being sold until the product has been investigated.

 It’s all based on Andon Cord, yet another brilliant production technique created by the parent of modern business practice, Toyota.
 Named after Japanese paper signal lanterns called ‘Andon’, the cord was literally a rope hanging above the production line that anyone could pull to immediately ‘stop the presses’ and shut down production.

 Does this mean that the occasional work experience temp will cost the company a few sales by putting an unnecessary stop on something?
 Of course.
 Is it worth it to know you’re never sending out broken products to your customers and tarnishing your own reputation while you wait for someone to get authority from their boss’s boss’s boss’s boss to stop production?
 Absolutely!